VladSha-Usa/minesweeper_py/README.md

 # Minesweeper Game
-Run main.py to run the game.
+Run main.py to start the game.